Course Outline

 Blended learning

-Tutorial/Workshop 1 – The workshop uses on-campus activities using technology to engage with and apply course content and outcomes.
+Tutorial/Workshop 1 – A face to face tutorial which involves on-campus activities using technology to engage with and apply course content and outcomes.
 2hrs Week 1 10 times

 Course Topics